slint-ui/slint/docs/langref/src/models.md

 ## Arrays and Models

-Arrays are created by wrapping `[` and `]` around the type of the array elements.
+Arrays are declared by wrapping `[` and `]` square brackets around the type of the array elements.

-In the runtime, arrays are used as models in the `for` expression.
+Array literals as well as properties holding arrays act as models in`for` expressions.

 ```slint,no-preview
 export component Example {